Economic Transformation of Africa

 Weaknesses for African Green Growth:

-- Inadequate infrastructure: low access to energy, high tariffs, urbanization, education,
+- Inadequate infrastructure: low access to energy, high tariffs, urbanisation, education, and health.

 - Management of natural resources (renewable and non-renewable), deforestation